What does the Lake Map look like?

 A photograph of Isaac Smith’s courthouse, contemporary with this map, exists, and in it you can see the jail, inspired by John Plaw’s Courthouse in Charlottetown and the high jail yard.

-Today, if you study the Google aerial map of the region you can see why Princetown was ignored for the purely practical reasons of not having a new and important road running through it.
+Today, if you study the Google aerial map of the region you can see why Princetown, intended from the start, to be the county town, was ignored for the purely practical reason of not having a new and important road running through it.
 It had become a backwater.

-In this Google aerial you can see the Town of Summerside, established in a half-hearted grid plan around 1852.
-The focus is on the waterfront, which is very well articulated, and the chief residents are connected with transport by sea and mercantile activities resulting from this massive influx of goods
+The Town of Summerside was established in a half-hearted grid plan around 1852.
+The focus is on the waterfront, which is very well articulated, and the major businesses are connected to transport by sea and the mercantile activities resulting from this massive influx of goods.

 A miniature version of Summerside, and established about the same time, is Victoria, which was built on a small and tidy grid plan with no pretension to central square.